-LGBT Youth and Schools (feature): We’re working to make public schools safe and bias-free for LGBT students, defending their free speech in school, and working to help students start gay-straight alliance clubs.
+LGBT Youth and Schools: We’re working to make public schools safe and bias-free for LGBT students, defending their free speech in school, and working to help students start gay-straight alliance clubs.
 Check out our information for students, parents, teachers, and administrators.
-Learn about your rights, download resources and get support here.
+Learn about your rights, download resources and get support.

-Your Right to Free Expression (2003 resource): The Bill of Rights guarantees that the government can never deprive people in the U.S. of certain fundamental rights including the right to freedom of religion and to free speech and the due process of law.
-Many federal and state laws give us additional rights, too.
+Your Right to Free Expression: Wondering if your school is allowed to have a dress code?
+Or if you have to say the pledge of allegiance?
+The Bill of Rights guarantees that the government can never deprive people in the U.S. of certain fundamental rights, including the right to freedom of religion and to free speech and the due process of law.
+Check out this resource for answers to those questions and more.

 For More on the Right to Free Speech in Schools: